Từ giấy đến bảng tính: Tự động hóa quy trình tài liệu

 The journey from a paper document to a usable spreadsheet row involves multiple steps: scanning, recognition, extraction, validation, and export.
 Each step is an opportunity for errors and delays when done manually.
 Automating this workflow not only saves time but improves consistency and accuracy.
+The good news is that you do not need to automate everything at once — even partial automation of the most time-consuming steps delivers significant returns.

 The Typical Manual Workflow